sumanbarman99/mlops_capstone_proj/README.md

 ### 3. Model Deployment

-Flask REST API running locally and serving predictions using the best model at `capstone_project/app.py`.
+Flask REST API running locally and serving predictions using the best model via capstone_project/app.py.
+Also deployed using GitHub Actions at .github/workflows.

 ---